Are you looking for the cheapest cat litter to save money?

 Cheapest Non-Clumping Clay Litter

-The cheapest non-clumping cat litter that we could find is the Purina Tidy Cats Non-Clumping Cat Litter
+The cheapest non-clumping cat litter I could find was Purina Tidy Cats Non-Clumping Cat Litter.

 It is a good choice for for multiple-cat households, or any home that uses a lot of litter.